Mortgage underwriting in the United States: Collateral

 Collateral refers to the type of property, value, the use of the property and everything related to these aspects.
 Property type can be classified as the following in the order of risk from lowest to highest: single family residence, PUD, duplex, townhouse, low rise condominium, high rise condominium, triplex and four-plexes and condotels.
 Occupancy is also considered part of collateral.
 A home can be owner occupied, used as second home or investment.
 Owner occupied and second homes have the least amount of default, while investment properties have higher occurrences of default.
 Depending upon the combination of occupancy and type of collateral, the lender will adjust the amount of risk they are willing to take.

 Besides occupancy and property type, value is also considered.
-It is important to realize price, value and cost are three different characteristics of a home.
+Price, value, and cost are three different characteristics of a home.
 Price is the dollar amount that a seller agrees to sell a house to another party.
 Cost is the dollar amount needed to build the home including labor and materials.
 Value, which is usually the most important characteristic, is the dollar amount that is supported by recent sales of properties that have similar characteristics, in the same neighborhood and appeal to a consumer.
 Under fair marketing circumstances when the seller is not in distress and the housing market is not under volatile conditions, price and value should be very comparable.

 To determine the value, an appraisal is usually obtained.
 In addition to determining the value of the property, it is the appraiser’s responsibility to identify the market conditions, the appeal and amenities of the neighborhood and the condition and characteristics of the property.
 Value is determined by comparing recent sales of similar neighboring properties.
 The appraiser may make reasonable adjustments to the sales price of the other properties for lot size, square footage of the home, number of bedrooms and bathrooms and other additions such as garages, swimming pools and decks.
 It is the underwriter's responsibility to review the appraisal and request any further information necessary to support the value and marketability of the property.
 If the home needs to be foreclosed upon, the lender must be able to sell the property to recoup their losses.